 Postgraduate social work students can apply for a bursary to help them with their living costs.

-If you’re eligible for a bursary we’ll also pay a contribution of £4,052 towards your tuition fees per academic year.
+If you’re eligible for a bursary we’ll also pay a contribution of up to £4,052 towards your tuition fees per academic year.

 A postgraduate social work bursary is:

 - awarded to eligible students

 - available to both part-time and full-time students

 - made up of a non-means tested basic grant and a means-tested maintenance grant

 - up to £3,362.50 a year if you attend a university outside of London